In This Article

-- Grace Goodwin Dwyer is a registered dietician and nutritionist specializing in women's nutrition, including preconceptional, prenatal, and breastfeeding nutrition.
+- Grace Goodwin Dwyer is a registered dietitian and nutritionist specializing in women's nutrition, including preconceptional, prenatal, and breastfeeding nutrition.

-- Shannon Leininger is a registered dietician and the founder of LiveWell Nutrition.
+- Shannon Leininger is a registered dietitian and the founder of LiveWell Nutrition.
 She is also a Certified Diabetes Care and Education Specialist

 - Lisa Young is a registered dietitian and published author specializing in portion control, as well as an adjunct professor at NYU's Department of Nutrition and Food Studies.

 Noom is an app-based weight-loss program that uses psychology to try to help you make smart food choices.
 Rather than limiting or restricting specific foods like many other diets and weight loss plans, Noom aims to help users make balanced food choices, placing an emphasis on long-term behavior change.

 Noom uses a color-coded system a bit like a stoplight to categorize foods, with green indicating the best foods to eat, red indicating the worst, and yellow somewhere in between.
 In the green category you’ll see foods like fruits, vegetables, and whole grains; in the yellow category you’ll see foods like beans and lean meat; and in the red category you’ll see calorie-dense items like processed foods and red meat.
 As a Noom user, you’ll be encouraged to log your food intake and exercise within the app.

 Noom isn’t overly restrictive, so this diet won’t be telling you to subsist on salad and never eat pizza again.
 Instead, Noom will suggest which percentage of your daily caloric intake should come from each of the red, yellow, and green categories we mentioned earlier.
 Coaches from Noom will help you review your food and exercise log and help you set goals, and you can also get support from other Noom users.